stethoscopeAI Best Practices

 Custom agent creation and predefined agent use

-Ensure that the custom agent needs some background logic, like for example creating a relevant context to pass to another tool or agent, you need to deliver that logic as well.
+• If the custom agent needs some background logic — for example, creating a relevant context to pass to another tool or agent — you need to deliver that logic as well.

 Last updated